caltechlibrary/newt/newt-presentation.md

 - I am building staff facing applications, Summer 2023
 - Planning to test with Solr/Opensearch as a JSON data source
-- Fix bugs, simplify code, improve performance
+- Fix bugs, simplify code, add validation, improve performance

 ## Someday, maybe

 - It would be nice if ....
-    - Newt routed file uploads to an S3 like service
+    - Newt validated POST, PUT and PATCH before sending to API
-    - had a better DSL to map requests
+    - Newt could delegate file uploads to an S3 like service
-    - had a community supporting it
+    - Had it's own community supporting it

 # Thank you!